felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 Let's solve this by parameterizing the function - with another function!

+We're first going to factor out the persistence by creating an `insertNewUser` function.
+This function takes a database as well as the required arguments used to persist the user in our original implementation:

 ```haskell
 insertNewUser :: Database -> UserName -> Password -> IO UserId
 insertNewUser db user pass =